Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

+The quantities $\mc{K}^{\mc{H}/\mc{A}}$ and $\mc{U}^{\mc{H}/\mc{A}}$ can be decomposed into a vacuum ($T=0$) and a thermal part ($T\neq0$).
+The vacuum part is given by the full self-energy evaluated in the $T \rightarrow 0$ limit of all distribution functions involved in the calculation, while thermal part contains the rest.
 The vacuum part of the Hermitian self-energy involves both ultraviolet and infrared divergences.
-The first need to be renormalized likewise in quantum field theory at zero temperature.
+The first ones need to be renormalized as in quantum field theory at zero temperature.
 The resulting observables (e.g., spectral densities) expressed in terms of renormalized quantities conserve the same analytical form.
 Importantly, finite-$T$ corrections do not affect the renormalization conditions and do not contain additional UV divergences since there is a natural cutoff at short distances given by the correlation length of thermal fluctuations.
-We are not interested in the details of the renormalization procedure and, thus, we will assume that our observables have been renormalized in some appropriate scheme.
-Regarding IR divergences, the Bloch-Nordsiek \cite{Bloch:1937pw} and the Kinoshita-Lee-Nauenberg \cite{Kinoshita:1962ur,Lee:1964is} theorems make sure that, at zero-temperature, every observable is free of any soft and collinear divergences.
+Our results are to a good approximation independent of the vacuum part and hence we can safely assume that our observables have been renormalized appropiately.
+Regarding IR divergences, the Bloch-Nordsiek \cite{Bloch:1937pw} and the Kinoshita-Lee-Nauenberg \cite{Kinoshita:1962ur,Lee:1964is} theorems ensures that, at zero-temperature, every observable is free of any soft and collinear divergences.
 The thermal part of the Hermitian self-energy, however, as well as the vacuum and thermal part of the anti-Hermitian self-energy is free of divergences.

-The complete derivation of $\mathcal{K}^{\mc{H}/\mc{A}}$ and $\mathcal{U}^{\mc{H}/\mc{A}}$ is long and tedious, and parts of them need to be determined numerically.
-Importantly, we keep the mass of the vectorlike fermion $F$, which complicates the analytical structure, while the SM fermion $f$ can be regarded as massless since we restrict ourselves to DM production in the unbroken electroweak symmetry phase.
-We leave their full expressions to Appendix~\ref{sec:AppC}. }